Emirhan-Demir/Window-Ornaments-of-the-Ciragan-Palace-Illustration-SVG/README.md

 # Window-Ornaments-of-the-Ciragan-Palace-Illustration-SVG
 Window Ornaments of the Çırağan Palace SVG

+ENG:gb:
 Hi there!
 I'm Emihan and I'm Graphic Design student.
 Theese are my projects.
 If you encounter any problems with the projects, you can email me. "emirhand851@gmail.com"

+About Projects:
+The files in svg format were very large so I uploaded them to the system in ZIP.
+I also uploaded PDF versions of the same files.

+About "CIRAGAN PALACE DESIGN 1":
+I grouped the project while editing with layer.
+This way you can easily change the color of the project which is currently purple.

 Projects wievs: